Make a Referral

 A Guide for Employers to Understand and Manage Sick Notes

-Moreover, sick notes can provide valuable information to employers regarding the duration and severity of an illness or injury.
-This information is essential for making informed decisions regarding work accommodations, modifications to the work environment, and planning for an employee's return to work.
+Sick notes may still be required for employees with long-term illness or chronic conditions.
+Medical documentation can provide valuable information to employers regarding the duration and severity of an illness or injury, which is essential for making informed decisions regarding work accommodations, modifications to the work environment, and planning for an employee's return to work.

 Best Practices for Employers to Handle Long-Term Illnesses or Chronic Conditions